agile-ts/documentation/docs/packages/react/features/Hooks.md

 const myState = useAgile(MY_STATE);
 console.log(myState); // Returns 'jeff'
 ```
-It is also possible to bind more than one State at once to a React Component.
+It is also possible to bind more than one State to a React Component at once.
 ```ts
   const [myCoolState1, myCoolState2] = useAgile([MY_COOL_STATE1, MY_COOL_STATE2]);
 ```